phidatahq/phidata/README.md

 Function calling is a powerful approach that allows LLMs to solve problems by running functions and intelligently choosing a course of action based on the response -- similar to humans solve problems.

 For example, to answer questions from a database, the Assistant will first run a function to show tables, then describe relevant tables and finally, run a query to get the answer.
-To answer questions from a knowledge base, the Assistant will run a function to search the knowledge base for context, then provide a context-aware response.

 ![assistants-explanation](https://github.com/phidatahq/phidata/assets/22579644/7f420011-ab8c-410a-97cc-5ad2fc0fe9d8)